bobbingwide/SG-Motorsport/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-genesis-SB does not bundle third-party resources.

 ## Notes
+SG-Motorsport does not bundle Third Party Resources.
 Dependent upon the Storefront theme and WooCommerce.